vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.0/tools/README.md

 Install-Module -Name VMware.vSphere.SsoAdmin -MinimumVersion 1.4.0 -Scope AllUsers
 ```

-These tools assume, and check for, VMware vCenter Server 9.0.1 and VMware ESX 9.0.1.
+These tools assume the versions of the products associated with this guide (VMware Cloud Foundation 9.0.2).
 Using these tools against a different environment will have untested results.

 ### Step 1: Connection Requirements

-These tools are built to connect to a VMware vCenter Server.
+These tools are built to connect to VMware vCenter.
 There are two methods for connecting.
 First, you can use the following commands to do so:

 ```powershell
 Connect-VIServer -User username@vsphere.local -Server vc-mgmt-a.vcf.lab